tomato42/marvin-toolkit/README.md

 Use other probes or other parameters when you find a timing signal and want to pin-point the likely incorrectly implemented check.

+To make it easier to process the ciphertext in random order, in way that the test harness doesn't contribute to the side-channel, you can alternatively execute the `step2-alt.sh`.

+Or add the command line options `--repeat 100000 --verbose` before the `-c` option.
+This will generate a single `ciphers.bin` that is a concatenation of ciphertexts in random order.
+The order of them is saved in `log.csv` file.

 For testing OAEP interface, use the following ciphertexts: